Resolving the emission regions of the Crab pulsar's giant pulses: Ramifications

 \subsection{Spatial Resolution of Scattering Screen}

-The size and location of the scattering screen is not precisely known, but a model in which the temporal scattering occurs in the Crab nebula is favored by VLBI measurements showing the visibility amplitude is constant through the scattering tail (\citealt{vandenberg+76}) as well as the short scintillation timescale (\citealt{cordes+04}).
-The geometric time delay is
+The size and location of the scattering screen is not precisely known, but a model in which the majority of the temporal scattering occurs in the Crab nebula is favoured by VLBI measurements showing the visibility amplitude is constant through the scattering tail, and independent of the scattering time (\citealt{vandenberg+76}, \citealt{vandenberg+76b}) as well as by the short scintillation timescale (\citealt{cordes+04}).